 (as once it did) adultery, as a criminal offence, legal vestiges from the same time intrude upon other consensual adult conduct of citizens.
-Because judges are the instruments of enforcing such laws, and because lawyers play a key role in the process, their moral sense is bound to be enlivened by what they are required by the law to do.
-This gives them both the motivation and the legitimacy to voice their opinions to the suggestions of reform.
+Because judges are the instruments of enforcing such laws, their moral sense is bound to be enlivened by what they are required by the law to do.
+This gives them both the motivation and the legitimacy to add their opinions to the suggestions for law reform.

 It is surely no coincidence that, since the advent of HIV/AIDS, very significant pressure have built up, particularly in developed countries, for re-examination of laws concerning sex and drug use.
-In several parts of Australia, including my own State, New South Wales, prostitution (paid sex work) and the running of brothels has been decriminalised so far as it affects adult consensual conduct36.
-Similar moves have occurred in other States of Australia31.
+In several parts of Australia, including my own State, New South Wales, prostitution (paid sex work) and the running of brothels has been decriminalised so far as it affects adult consensual conduct35.
+Similar moves have occurred in other States of Australia36.
 But the reforms are uneven.
-In many countries, people are asking what business it is of the law to intervene in such matters, save to prevent oppression, and to protect minors.
-The AIDS paradox teaches that criminalisation and stigmatisation make it more difficult to reach the minds of those affected.
-The first step on the path to effective behaviour modification will often be decriminalisation, and the provision of educational messages.
-It is in this sense that informed judges can contribute to AIDS prevention by participating in discussion of legal reform.
+In many countries, people are asking what business it is of the law to intervene in such matters, save to prevent oppression, and to protect minors37.
+The AIDS paradox

-36 Disorderly Houses (Amendment) Act 1985 (NSW).
+35 Disorderly Houses (Amendment) Act 1985 (NSW).

-As to Canada, see Canadian HIV/AIDS Policy and Law Newsletter, Jan 1995, 12.
+As to Canada, see Canadian HIV/AIDS Policy and the Law Newsletter, Jan 1995, 12.